adsblol/feed/README.md

 The `adsblol` service can feed to other aggregators.

-In this example, we feed [adsb.one](https://adsb.one) and [theairtraffic.com](https://theairtraffic.com), two community aggregators we actively work with to share data.
+In this example, we feed [adsb.one](https://adsb.one) and [theairtraffic.com](https://theairtraffic.com), two community aggregators you might want to consider sharing your data with.

 ### Run